inflation/sanaemacs/README.md

      That is all»

 # Contributions
-Spacemacs is a community-driven project, it needs _you_ to keep it up to date and to propose great and useful configurations for all the things!
+Sanaemacs is a community-driven project, it needs _you_ to keep it up to date and to propose great and useful configurations for all the things!

 Before contributing be sure to consult the